Tennessee Recount Laws

 No statutory guidance for recount challengers

-We found no specific statutes governing observers or challengers during the court-ordered recount process, or requiring that recounts be conducted publicly.
+We found no statutes or rules governing observers or challengers during the court-ordered recount process, or requiring that recounts be conducted publicly.